• Skip to main content

 Variations

-Step 1: In a bowl, stir honey with plain Greek yogurt.
+Step 1: In a bowl, stir the honey with plain Greek yogurt.

-Step 2: Taste and adjust with more honey if you like frozen yogurt desserts to be sweeter.
+Step 2: Taste and adjust with more honey according to your taste.

 Step 3: Line a freezer-friendly tray with parchment paper and then spread the mixture on it.
 Keep it even and about a quarter-inch thick.